Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_validator.md

 - `in` (String) The location of the parameter.
 Not Null; must be one of ["header", "path", "query"]
 - `name` (String) The name of the parameter.
 Parameter names are case-sensitive, and correspond to the parameter name used by the `in` property.
 If `in` is `path`, the `name` field MUST correspond to the named capture group from the configured `route`.
 Not Null
 - `required` (Boolean) Determines whether this parameter is mandatory.
 Not Null
-- `schema` (String) Requred when `style` and `explode` are set.
+- `schema` (String) Required when `style` and `explode` are set.
 This is the schema defining the type used for the parameter.
 It is validated using `draft4` for JSON Schema draft 4 compliant validator.
 In addition to being a valid JSON Schema, the parameter schema MUST have a top-level `type` property to enable proper deserialization before validating.
 - `style` (String) Required when `schema` and `explode` are set.
 Describes how the parameter value will be deserialized depending on the type of the parameter value. must be one of ["deepObject", "form", "label", "matrix", "pipeDelimited", "simple", "spaceDelimited"]